nicotsou/nicotsou.com/content/blog/how-to-structure-your-prompts/index.md

 </aside>

-When you specify "As a application security specialist" the AI will adopt the mindset and expertise of a security professional, enabling it to provide specialized insights into potential vulnerabilities, security best practices, and technical recommendations that align with industry standards for application security.
+When you specify "As an application security specialist" the AI will adopt the mindset and expertise of a security professional, enabling it to provide specialized insights into potential vulnerabilities, security best practices, and technical recommendations that align with industry standards for application security.
 This role-based context helps ensure the AI's response focuses on security-specific concerns rather than general programming advice.

 <aside>